mma1377/mobilesam-task/README.md

 # Internship Take Home Assignment - Software Engineer

-This assignment is designed to assess your software engineering skills in the context of integrating and deploying a machine learning model.
-Though the task involves a machine learning model, the primary focus is on developing and deploying the software application.

 ## How to Run the Code

 1. **Create a Virtual Environment and Activate It**